To make this website work, we log user data. By using Shephard's online services, you agree to our Privacy Policy, including cookie policy.

 According to reports published in Italian defence media in April 2021, an RfI for the programme was released in December 2020 and the number of vehicles required has increased again to 700.

-Deliveries of the first batch of vehicles will reportedly take place over a ten-year period between 2025 and 2035.
+Deliveries of the first batch of vehicles are scheduled to take place over a ten-year period between 2025 and 2035.

-In line with the EU's Permanent Structured Cooperation (PESCO) framework, the Italian Army wants to cooperate with European partners in the development and production of its new IFVs.
+In line with the EU's Permanent Structured Cooperation (PESCO) framework, the Italian Army has stated a desire to cooperate with European partners in the development and production of its new IFVs.
 It is hoped that this will harmonise requirements and strengthen its interoperability with its allies, while also laying the groundwork for future cooperation in the procurement of a new MBT.

-Several European suppliers are understood to be interested in competing for the Italian Army programme.
+Several European suppliers are understood to have been interested in competing for the Italian Army programme.
 These include Rheinmetall with its KF41 Lynx, BAE Systems with its CV90, and General Dynamics European Land Systems (GDELS) with its Austro-Spanish Cooperative Development (ASCOD) 42 platform.
 Italy's own CIO consortium (responsible for manufacturing the Dardo) also released a rendering of a new IFV platform armed with a 30mm cannon in September 2021.
-The latter may be related to previous reports concerning a Dardo 2 being under development.

 During a visit to Italy in January 2021, the CEO of Rheinmetall is reported to have claimed that up to 70% of the value of a future contract could go to the Italian industry if the Rheinmetall platform is selected.
 This will be achieved through the production of the Lynx in Italy and possibly the use of an Italian engine instead of the Liebherr powerpack.
 Rheinmetall is understood to have proposed the delivery of the first two prototypes in 2023, followed by the delivery of more than 400 production vehicles.